 Note: Be aware that in many instances a person submitting an application by mail may not receive any acknowledgment from USCIS.
 Districts may wish to develop policies for permitting alternative methods for documenting that an application has been filed (e.g., an affidavit from an attorney).

 Reference: EC 68062(h),(i); T5 54045; Regents of University of California v.
-Bradford visa and/or I-94, becoming 21 (aging out), or engaging in activities not permitted for the visa.
+Bradford

 Out-of-Status Noncitizens